-Various retractable washing lines, on which dozens of lamps hang upside down, are attached from top to bottom to a narrow and upright rectangular structure.
-Deslunado parodies ordinary lamps and simulates the light well found in many buildings, whose small space is used to hang out the washing.
-The proximity this requires gives them an ambiguity.
-Neither public nor private, these common areas of buildings often allow one to observe and be observed.
-Deslunado refers to the architecture and uses domestic décor to examine the unstable realm that exists between interior and exterior, public and private, with humour and irreverence.
+Various retractable clotheslines, from which dozens of lamps hang upside down, are attached from top to bottom to a tall, narrow rectangular structure.
+Deslunado parodies everyday lamps while evoking the light wells commonly found in many buildings, where the limited space is often used to hang laundry.
+This close proximity creates a sense of ambiguity.
+Neither fully public nor entirely private, these shared areas of residential buildings allow residents both to observe and to be observed.
+In Deslunado, Joana Vasconcelos draws on architectural references and domestic materials to explore the unstable territory between interior and exterior, public and private, with humour and irreverence.

 © Luis Vasconcelos